phansch/philhansch.net/_posts/2019-10-21-sponsoring.md

 At the time of this writing, I'm working on:

-* Slowly [replacing Rust's diagnostics emitter][emitter-rewrite], the code that formats the error messages
+* Slowly [replacing Rust's diagnostics emitter][emitter-rewrite], the code that formats Rust's awesome error messages
 * [Adding a custom ICE message to Clippy][clippy_ice_message]